What is Cyber.Comp?

 No, once the session starts it can’t be paused.

-For students outside Australia you can participate if your school has paid access or you hold a paid account.
+For other students outside Australia and Aotearoa New Zealand you can participate if your school has paid access or you hold a paid account.

 How do we see the students' results?